UmbraJS/mono/README.md

 Todo ListS
 2 - Add APCA color contrast
-3 - check if settings are passed properly

 # Myriad
 - :kissing_cat: ***Simple*** - Just a simple JS function that lets you define your theme